[HISTORY: Adopted by the Village Board of the Village of Waterford as Chapter 2 of the 1998 Code. Amendments noted where applicable.]

 Regular meetings.
-Regular meetings of the Village Board shall be held on the second and fourth Monday evenings of each calendar month at 6:30 p.m.
-Any regular meeting falling on a legal holiday shall be held on the next following secular day, at the same hour and place.
+Regular meetings of the Village Board shall be held at least once during each calendar month, on such day and at such hour as the Board designates.
+Any regular meeting falling on a legal holiday shall be held on the next following scheduled workday, at the same hour and place, or as may be determined by the Village Board.
 All meetings of the Board shall be held in the Village Hall, including special and adjourned meetings, unless specific notice of another meeting place is provided.

 Special meetings.
 Special meetings of the Village Board may be called by the Village President or any two Trustees in writing, filed with the Clerk at least 24 hours prior to the time specified for such meeting.
-The Clerk shall immediately notify each Trustee of the time and purpose of such meeting by causing a written notice thereof to be delivered to each Trustee personally, if he or she can be found, or if he or she cannot be found, then by leaving a copy of such notice at the home of such Trustee.
-The Clerk shall cause an affidavit showing service of such notice as herein provided to be filed in his or her office prior to the time fixed for such special meeting.
-Special meetings, for good cause shown, may be held upon two hours' notice.
-Any special meeting attended by all the Trustees shall be a regular meeting for the transaction of any business that may come before such meeting.
+The Clerk shall immediately notify each Trustee by telephone and email of the time and purpose of such meeting.
+Special meetings, for good cause shown, may be held upon two hours’ notice.
+Any special meeting attended by a quorum of Trustees shall be a regular meeting for the transaction of any business that may come before such meeting.

 Adjournments.
 The Board may by a majority vote of those present, but not less than three affirmative votes, adjourn from time to time to a specific date and hour.

 Public notice.
 Public notice of meetings shall be made as set forth in Wis.
 Stats. § 19.84(3).